-PA 23-01 & ZC 23-01 - In the Matter of David Knieling Trust - Hearings Officer Decision Page 9 of 26 The Applicant states that Polk County has an established land use planning process and policy framework through the adoption of the Polk County Comprehensive Plan and the associated Polk County Zoning Ordinance which includes a process for reviewing and approving applications of this nature.
-The Hearings Officer concurs with the Applicant and finds that the application would be in compliance with Goal 2.
+Polk County has an established land use planning process and policy framework through the adoption of the Polk County Comprehensive Plan and the associated Polk County Zoning Ordinance which includes a process for reviewing and approving applications of this nature.
+This goal is satisfied.

-Goal 3 - Agricultural Lands
+Goal 3 -Agricultural Lands